Shoulder Problems and Injuries

 - If you feel that activities at your workplace are causing pain or soreness from overuse, call your human resources department for information on alternative ways of doing your job or to discuss equipment modifications or other job assignments.

-- Eat a nutritious diet with enough calcium and vitamin D, which helps your body absorb calcium.
-Calcium is found in dairy products, such as milk, cheese, and yogurt; dark green, leafy vegetables, such as broccoli; and other foods.
+- Eat healthy foods such as milk, cheese, yogurt, and dark green, leafy vegetables like broccoli.
 For more information, see the topic Healthy Eating.

 - Don't drink more than 2 alcoholic drinks a day if you are a man, or 1 alcoholic drink a day if you are a woman.
-People who drink more than this have a higher risk for weakening bones (osteoporosis).
-Alcohol use also increases your risk of falling and breaking a bone.
+Drinking alcohol increases your chances of having weak bones (osteoporosis).
+It also increases your chances of falling.

-- Stop or do not start smoking.
-Smoking puts you at a much higher risk for developing osteoporosis.
-It also interferes with blood supply and healing.
+- Do not smoke or use other tobacco products.
+Smoking increases your chances of having osteoporosis.
+It also causes problems with the blood supply in your arms and slows healing.
 For more information, see the topic Quitting Smoking.

-Shoulder injuries such as bruises, fractures, or dislocations may be caused by abuse.
+Shoulder injuries such as bruises, burns, fractures, cuts, or punctures may be caused by abuse.
 Suspect possible abuse when an injury cannot be explained or does not match the explanation, repeated injuries occur, or the explanations for the cause of the injury change.
-Seek help if:
+You may be able to prevent further abuse by reporting it and seeking help.

 Preparing For Your Appointment